 The Great Outdoors: British Columbia

-Canada – the world second largest country is one of my most favorite countries.
-Back in the early 1990’s my wife and I lived in Toronto, which remains until this day as one of our most favorite cities in the world.
+Canada – the world’s second-largest state, is one of my favorite places.
+Back in the early 1990’s, my wife and I lived in Toronto, which remains, until this day, one of our most cherished cities in the world.

 British Columbia, situated in the westernmost part of Canada, is a province renowned for its stunning natural beauty and rich history.
 Spanning from the majestic Rocky Mountains to the picturesque Pacific coastline, this province is a treasure trove of diverse ecosystems, cultural heritage, and thriving cities.
 With a captivating past and awe-inspiring landscapes, British Columbia offers a unique experience for both residents and visitors alike.

 The history of British Columbia is deeply intertwined with the Indigenous peoples who have inhabited the land for thousands of years.
 First Nations communities, such as the Haida, Nuu-chah-nulth, and Coast Salish, have a profound connection to the region and have left behind a rich cultural legacy.
 European exploration began in the late 18th century when Captain James Cook charted the coastline, followed by the establishment of fur trading posts by the Hudson’s Bay Company.
 The Gold Rush of the mid-19th century brought a surge of settlers to the area, leading to the establishment of the colony of British Columbia in 1858.
 The province later joined Canada in 1871 as its sixth province.